DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _What was their goal?_

-But there was no doubt in Kai that these monsters, which held mysterious power, were being that couldn't coexist with humans.
+But there was no doubt in Kai that these monsters, which held mysterious power, were beings that couldn't coexist with humans.

 "One last thing.
 Let me ask you something too."